bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 accesses depending on which values are used.

 The multiplication algorithm above only works properly for N-torsion points.
-Implementations for Diffie-Hellman key exchange (and similar applications) MUST NOT use this algorithm on anything that is not an N- torsion point.
+Implementations MUST NOT use this algorithm on anything that is not an N- torsion point.
 Otherwise, it will produce the wrong answer, with extremely negative consequences for security.

 # Use of the scalar multiplication primitive for Diffie-Hellman Key Agreement